topojson/topojson-client/README.md

 <a name="_transform" href="#_transform">#</a> <i>transform</i>(<i>point</i>[, <i>index</i>])

-Transforms the specified *point* in-place.
+Transforms the specified *point* **in-place**, modifying the *point*’s coordinates.
 If the specified *index* is truthy, the input *point* is treated as relative to the previous point passed to the transform, as is the case with delta-encoded arcs.
 Returns the specified *point*.

 <a name="transform" href="#transform">#</a> topojson.<b>transform</b>(<i>topology</i>) [<>](https://github.com/topojson/topojson-client/blob/master/src/transform.js "Source")